To get rid of a sore throat, try simple home remedies like warm saltwater gargles, honey and lemon tea, staying hydrated, and resting your voice.

 What is a sore throat?

-A sore throat, also known as pharyngitis, is a common condition characterized by pain, discomfort, or irritation in the throat, particularly when swallowing.
-Sore throats can have various causes, including viral infections, bacterial infections, environmental factors, or irritants. ‘
+Sore throat, also known as pharyngitis, is a common condition characterized by pain, discomfort, or irritation in the throat, especially when swallowing.

 The symptoms and severity of a sore throat can vary widely depending on the underlying cause.